-BEING MODERN THE MIDDLE EAST: Revolution, Nationalism, Colonialism, and the Arab Middle Class
+BEING MODERN IN THE MIDDLE EAST: Revolution, Nationalism, Colonialism, and the Arab Middle Class

 by Keith David Watenpaugh